motoreagattoimburrato/docker-ops-images/README.md

 So I create a Docker image with an UBUNTU LTS Image (22.04 LTS Jammy) that I can run as container/terminal in my laptop without manage an OS multiboot machine.

+NB: From April 2024, I'm using ChatGPT to help me and enhancement this project.

 ## Software installed

 The images has [these base tools installed](./scripts/requirements.sh)